 There's a Windows version of the iCloud software available for PCs too, so you can transfer photos from an iPhone to a PC if you need to (you can download the Windows version of iCloud here).
 The other thing to be aware of is that uploading your entire collection of photos and videos to iCloud via Wi-Fi can take a Really.
 Long.
 Time.

-If you're not keen on the idea of paying money to use iCloud Photos then you can use My Photo Stream to automatically upload photos and send them to all your devices that are signed into your iCloud account whenever you connect to Wi-Fi.
+You can use My Photo Stream to automatically upload photos and send them to all your devices that are signed into your iCloud account whenever you connect to Wi-Fi.

 The main difference between My Photo Stream and iCloud Photos is the limitations of My Photo Stream - with My Photo Stream the photos will only appear on your other devices for 30 days, and the limit is 1,000 photos.